jupyterlab/jupyterlab/docs/source/developer/documents.rst

    application, and we cover them in this section.

-For this section, the term 'document' refers to any visual thing that is backed by a file stored on disk (e.g. uses Contents API).
+For this section, the term 'document' refers to any visual thing that is backed by a file stored on disk (i.e. uses Contents API).

 Overview of document architecture
 ---------------------------------